As the government proceeds to take up the reign of the country, we discuss how an investor should react to the post general election phase.

 But this rally isn’t likely to sustain for long.
-It goes without saying that the road ahead for the PM and his cabinet isn’t straightforward, as the tremendous amount of work is yet to done and given right shape before people and the nation gets the benefit.
+It goes without saying that the road ahead for the PM and his cabinet isn’t straightforward, as a tremendous amount of work is yet to be done and given the right shape before people and the nation gets the benefit.

 Crossing the 40,000-mark is undoubtedly a big milestone for the capital market, but one cannot negate the fact that the journey from this position is bumpy with challenges.